 Simply speaking, Traditional Futures is a contract that has an expiry date whereas Perpetual Futures do not expire.
 Furthermore, Traditional futures usually have a broker in between the trading process where he/she will ask you to top up the amount accordingly based on the “margin calls” or margin difference between the contract price and the spot price.
 Perpetual Futures are handled by you and only you as the trader.

 Due to the fact that perpetual futures contracts never settle in the conventional sense, the exchanges require a system to ensure that futures and index prices converge on a regular basis.
 There’s where the funding rate kicks in.

 Funding rates are periodic payments to long traders, which foresee the market will go up, and short traders, which foresee the market will go down, based on the difference between the perpetual contract market and spot prices.

 Hence, depending on where your standpoint is, you either will receive payment or you are the one paying it.

-The image below shows a few of the funding rates from different cryptocurrencies in FTX website on 16 June 2021 at 1pm.
+The image below shows a few of the funding rates from different cryptocurrencies on the FTX website on 16 June 2021 at 1pm.

 Crypto funding rates prevent lasting divergence in the price of both markets.
-FTX recalculatate funding rate every hour, 24 times a day.
+FTX recalculatates the funding rate every hour, 24 times a day.

 Whereas quarterly futures expire, perpetual futures have funding payments every hour.
-Specifically, every hour, FTX measure the 1 hour TWAP of the perpetual future and the 1 hour TWAP of the underlying index:
+Specifically, every hour, FTX measures the 1-hour TWAP of the perpetual future and the 1-hour TWAP of the underlying index:

 You’d like to buy $100,000 for Bitcoin.
 Then, according to the predicted funding rate shown in the image above at that moment, you would pay the short traders for $0.90 on that particular hour to directly promote to the one who has short-exchange.